 How do I transfer points to Capital One partners?

-Keep in mind, Capital One miles can only be transferred in 1k point increments.
+Keep in mind, Capital One miles can only be transferred in 1k mile increments.

 Why not just earn miles or points for the airline I want to use instead of earning Capital One miles?